uniquekarki/K-Means-Clustering/README.md

 # K-Means Clustering Image Segmentation
 K-Means clustering algorithm is an unsupervised algorithm and it is used to segment the interest area from the image.
 It clusters, or partitions the given data into K-clusters or parts based on the K-centroids.
+In this case I have taken 7 clusters to segment the image.

 ## Requirements:
 ```